amit-y/privacy-policies/template.md

 ## Changes

 This Privacy Policy may be updated from time to time for any reason.
-We will notify you of any changes to our Privacy Policy by posting the new Privacy Policy `Insert URL` and `IF THE APPLICATION OBTAINS EMAIL AND/OR PHONE #`.
+We will notify you of any changes to our Privacy Policy by posting the new Privacy Policy `Insert URL`.
 You are advised to consult this Privacy Policy regularly for any changes, as continued use is deemed approval of all changes.
-You can check the history of this policy by `Insert the link of the version history on Docracy, available under`.
+You can check the history of this policy by `Insert History URL`.

 ## Your Consent